 A low-risk rider with a 600cc or smaller engine typically pays between $100 to $200 annually for minimum liability coverage.
 If you need total protection, a conservative policy typically costs less than $1,000 per year.

-Factors that can cause those rates to be significantly higher include riding sport and touring bikes, being a high-risk rider, or requesting insurance while under 25.
+Factors that can cause those rates to be significantly higher include:

 Does AAA Offer Any Motorcycle Insurance Discounts?